riesacassano/ScrambleMusicExamples/readme.txt

-This app contains examples for each condition for:
+This app contains audio examples for each condition for:

 Experiment 1: Memory
 Experiment 2: Prediction